-The left-brain right-brain myth stems from the common idea that your dominant personality traits are related to which side of your brain has more control.
-Supposedly, left-brained people are more logical, while right-brained people are more creative.
+The left brain right brain myth stems from the common idea that your dominant personality traits are related to which side of your brain has more control.
+Supposedly, left brained people are more logical, while right brained people are more creative.
 This popular idea has been around for more than 200 years and has proliferated in the age of BuzzFeed personality quizzes, but it simply isn’t true.
-In reality, people use both sides of the brain equally, and logic and creativity are not mutually exclusive.
+In reality, people use both parts of the brain equally, and logic and creativity are not mutually exclusive.

 Mixing Fact with Fiction

 It’s true each hemisphere of the brain controls different functions, but this fact doesn’t relate to personality.
 The misleading idea of left vs. right brained people originates from science and has become fictionalized over time.